federico-trotta/semaphore_deploy/readme.md

 # Deploy a Python function on serverless with Semaphore CI
 This repository contains the code to deploy a lambda function on AWS.

-The explanation of the code can be found in this article.
+The explanation of the code can be found in [this article](https://dev.to/federicotrotta/serverless-cost-optimization-three-key-strategies-442f).

-> **NOTE**: The article is in the publishing process.
-After publication, it will be linked.